agestaun/string-replacer/README.md

 # String Replacer

-Util to format the translations strings using https://github.com/ALMaclaine/replace.
+Small project to format the translations strings using https://github.com/ALMaclaine/replace.

 ### How to run it?